 We provide intruder alarms for residential and commercial properties and can offer a range of options based on the nature of your property.
 Before we install an intruder alarm, our surveyors will visit the premises to assess and review requirements since each alarm system is unique.
 We will install a system that is designed for you and meets the requirements of the property and your insurance company.

-Additionally, as an NSI Gold-accredited company we meet high compliance standards in respect of the alarms systems we install and work with a standards-compliant ARC so we can provide 24/7 monitoring of your intruder alarm system, if required so key holders, and if necessary the police, can be alerted if an alarm is triggered.
+Additionally, as an NSI Gold-accredited company we meet high compliance standards in respect of the alarms systems we install and work with a standards-compliant Alarm Receiving Centre (ARC) so we can provide 24/7 monitoring of your intruder alarm system, if required so key holders, and if necessary the police, can be alerted if an alarm is triggered.

 Intruder alarms: A benefit for homes and for a range of properties